lab-cosmo/cluster-tutorials/FHI-aims/MAD-2/README.md

 ### How `FHIaims` was built

 > [!IMPORTANT]
-> Update this once [the MR](https://aims-git.rz-berlin.mpg.de/aims/FHIaims/-/merge_requests/1843) has been merged to the main branch.
+> To be updated once [this merge request](https://aims-git.rz-berlin.mpg.de/aims/FHIaims/-/merge_requests/1843) on the FHIaims GitLab has been merged to the main branch.

 `FHIaims` has been compiled from source in the directory `build/`.